strdr4605/mockingcase/README.md

 </html>
 ```
 ### Self Hosting
-To host mOcKiNgCaSe yourself simply put `index.js` wherever your static content (like CSS stylesheets) are kept.
+To host mockingcase yourself simply put `index.js` wherever your static content (like CSS stylesheets) are kept.
 You can also download a minified file from one of the CDNs below.

 ### CDN Usage
 Simply pull in one of the following JS files below.